Kelly Chiavaro

-Kelly Chiavaro (born 3 July 1996) is a footballer and beach soccer player who plays as a goalkeeper who plays for Ottawa Rapid FC in the Northern Super League.
+Kelly Chiavaro (born 3 July 1996) is a footballer and beach soccer player who plays as a goalkeeper.
 Born in Canada, she represented Italy internationally in beach soccer.

 Early life

 Chiavaro played youth soccer with AS Blainville and Lakeshore SC.

 College career

 In 2016, Chiavaro joined Colgate Raiders in the United States.
 Chiavaro appeared in 65 games during her four-year college career at Colgate University, recording 270 saves and 17 shutouts.
 In her Junior year in 2018 she was named Patriot League Goalkeeper of the Year.

 Club career

 In 2018 and 2019, she played with AS Blainville in the Première ligue de soccer du Québec.

 In 2020, Chiavaro signed for Maccabi Emek Hefer WFC of the Ligat Nashim, Israel's first division.
 In 2021, she joined Italian Club Napoli which competes in the Italian top flight, Serie A.

 In 2022, Chiavaro signed for Brasileiro Feminino Série A1 club CR Flamengo.
 On April 13, 2023 it was announced that Chiavaro signed with Botafogo, competing in Brasileiro Feminino Série A2.

 On January 11, 2024, Chiavaro was announced at Santos in the Brazilian top tier.
 A backup to Karen Hipólito during most of the year, she left the club on January 23, 2025, after rescinding her contract.
 Upon leaving, she released a statement in his social media claiming to have witnessed several episodes of verbal abuse and harassments during her period at the club; she also said that the "club was aware of the facts, but no measures were taken".

 In March 2025, she joined 3B da Amazônia.

 In late July 2025, she returned to Canada to sign with Northern Super League club Ottawa Rapid FC.